theochem/denspart/README.rst

 Usage
 =====

-With the basic setup, one needs to construct a ``density.npz`` file, which is used as input for the ``denspart`` script.
+One needs to construct a ``density.npz`` file, which is used as input for the ``denspart`` script.
 (The optional dependencies below provide convenient tools to make such files.)

 The file ``density.npz`` uses the NumPy ZIP (NPZ) format, which is a simple container file format for arrays.
 More details on NPZ can be found here in `the NumPy documentation
 <https://numpy.org/doc/stable/reference/routines.io.html>`_.
 The file ``density.npz``
-contains the following arrays:
+should contain at least the following arrays:

 - ``points``: Quadrature grid points, shape ``(npoint, 3)``.
 - ``weights``: Quadrature grid weights, shape ``(npoint, )``.